MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 MapsIndoors.destroy()
 ```

-## MapControl Initilisation
+## MapControl Initialization

-MapControl instantiation and initialisation are separate concepts.
+MapControl instantiation and initialization are separate concepts.
 You create a new instance of `MapControl` and configure it with a map and view - optionally you could set clustering, overlapping or other behavior on the object.

 ### V3

-In V3, `MapControl` was a seperate asynchronous call:
+In V3, `MapControl` was a separate asynchronous call:

 ```java
 mMapControl = new MapControl(this);